Energy saving advice

-- The less water you use, the less energy you use to heat the hot water and the lower your energy bills will be.
+- Using less water means using less energy to heat the water and your energy bills will be lower.
 Your water bill will also be cheaper if you have a water meter.

 - Fit a water efficient shower head – they give the same feel as a standard shower head, while using less water and energy.
 They cost about £15 or your water company may even give you one for free.

-- Taking a five-minute shower instead of a bath can save 60% of the water.
+- Taking a four-minute shower instead of a bath can save 60% of the water.

 - If you use the washing machine with a half load, try saving up your laundry and only washing with a full load.
-This could reduce the number of times you use the washing machine, saving water and energy.
+This could cut down the number of times you use the washing machine, saving water and energy.

-- The ideal water temperature for a bath or shower should be no more than 30°C. Most people can lower it to 25-28°C without feeling any discomfort.
+- The ideal water temperature for a bath or shower should be no more than 30°C. Most people can lower it to 25-28°C without feeling uncomfortable.

-- It's no longer necessary to pre-wash dishes by hand before putting them in a dishwasher, just scrape any food scraps into your food recycling bin and then pop the dishes straight into the dishwasher.
+- You don't have to wash dishes by hand before putting them in a dishwasher, just scrape any food scraps into your food recycling bin and then pop the dishes straight into the dishwasher.
 If you don’t have a dishwasher, rinse dishes with cold water only and don't leave the tap running while you do the washing up.